ansys/pystk/doc/source/api/ansys/stk/core/graphics/ICompositePrimitive.rst

 ICompositePrimitive
 ===================

-.. py:class:: ICompositePrimitive
+.. py:class:: ansys.stk.core.graphics.ICompositePrimitive

    object

    A primitive that is composed of multiple other primitives.
 Since composites can contain other composites, they are commonly used to build hierarchies of primitives to efficiently evaluate display conditions...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ICompositePrimitive

 Overview
 --------